unacau/kapture/README.md

 ## Troubleshooting

 ### Connection Issues
-- The extension will automatically scan for servers on ports 61822-61832
+- The extension will automatically connect to the server on port 61822
 - If no servers are found, verify the server is running
 - Check the server dropdown to see which servers were discovered
 - Check browser console for errors